Kingsly62/NEWS/README.md

 ### Description

-Password Locker is a terminal run python application that allows users to store details i.e. usernames and passwords of their various accounts.
+NewsApi is a platform that allows users to view daily news updates, from different sources such as BBC new ,Al-Jazeera news ,politics ,sports and many more

 ### User Stories